 In June 2010 soloist at the Opera festival gala at Miskolc, Hungary.
 The 2011-14 season as a soloist at the Gothenburg opera were he sang several roles including The chief of Police in Lady Macbeth from Mzensk, Gubetta in Lucrezia Borgia, the Speaker in the Magic flute, Pietro in Simone Boccanegra, Ping in Turandot, Belcore in L’elisir D’ amore and Scarpia in Tosca.
 In June of 2013, Marco made his debut as Rigoletto in Cleveland, Ohio.

 Further for the 2014-15 season at Gothenburg Opera Marco will be singing the first Shepard in Strauss’ Daphne, the Father in Hänsel and Gretel and also covering the Count in Le Nozze di Figaro.
-For the 2017-18 season Marco will be singing Buquet and covering the Phantom in A.L Webber The Phantom of the opera at Göteborgsoperan.
+During the 2017-18 season Marco sang Buquet and also the Phantom in A.L Webber The Phantom of the opera at Göteborgsoperan.

 Marco studies with Dale Fundling, his voice-teacher and coach since 2004